VedadBukva/.NET-Web-API/README.md

 # Simple blogging platform - Web API
 The goal of this project is to implement a backend solution for a simple blogging platform.
 It uses a custom REST API for all requests.
-Any client should be able to use this API.
+Any client should be able to use this API.<br>
+The API is written in ASP.NET Core using the MVC architecture

 ## General functionality
 - CRUD Blog posts